7 Strong Value Stocks to Buy for 2020

 - Bank of America (NYSE:BAC)

-Without further ado, then, let’s take a look at seven value stocks to consider buying for 2020.
+Let’s take an in-depth look at seven value stocks to consider buying for 2020:

 Strong Value Stocks to Buy: AT&T (T)

-Note: [Editor’s note: “7 Strong Value Stocks to Buy for 2020” is regularly updated to include the most relevant information available.]